Consumer barriers to mobile internet adoption in Africa

-GSMA Connected Society is today publishing a report on consumer barriers to mobile internet adoption in Africa.
-Produced in collaboration with the GSMA Intelligence team, this report focuses on understanding the consumer barriers to digital inclusion in the region.
+This report on barriers to mobile internet adoption in Africa, produced by GSMA Intelligence in collaboration with the GSMA’s Connected Society team, focusses on understanding the consumer barriers to digital inclusion in the region.

 Digital inclusion – defined here as the expansion of global connectivity and mobile internet adoption – can deliver broad economic and social benefits by bringing communication services to previously unconnected populations.
 This in turn can help reduce poverty, improve infrastructure and services, and further increase internet access and usage.
 Unconnected and underserved communities risk falling further behind, widening the digital divide, if barriers to digital inclusion remain unaddressed.